ssdug/FireTalks/February-2020-Lightning-Talks.md

 ## Format

-Fire Talks are 10 minutes each with 1 - 2 additional minutes for setup
+Lightning Talks are 10 minutes each with 1 - 2 additional minutes for setup

 ## How to submit a talk